lucidcode/Halovision-INSPEC/firmware/src/micropython/docs/library/os.rst

        As a minimum ``ioctl(4, ...)`` must be intercepted; for littlefs ``ioctl(6, ...)`` must also be intercepted.
 The need for others is hardware dependent.

+       Prior to any call to ``writeblocks(block, ...)`` littlefs issues ``ioctl(6, block)``.
+This enables a device driver to erase the block prior to a write if the hardware requires it.
+Alternatively a driver might intercept ``ioctl(6, block)`` and return 0 (success).
+In this case the driver assumes responsibility for detecting the need for erasure.

        Unless otherwise stated ``ioctl(op, arg)`` can return ``None``.
        Consequently an implementation can ignore unused values of ``op``.
 Where